elishacloud/Silent-Hill-2-Enhancements/README.md

  * **Improved Storage Support** - Allows you to save the game when you have more than 2 TB of free space.
  * **Increase Blood** - Increases the blood pool size of dead enemies to better match the PS2 version.
  * **Increase Draw Distance** - Fixes distant hallway walls (such as those in the Woodside Apartments) from suddenly appearing.
 This makes them appear gradually, more naturally.
+ * **Language Pack Support** - Supports custom language packs for adding new languages to the game.
  * **Left-handed Joystick Support** - Swaps left and right joystick functions.
 Useful for left-handed players.
  * **Lighting Transition Fix** - Makes lighting transition smooth from one light source to another for a few particular areas.
+ * **Japanese Language Support** - Re-enables Japanese language support in the game.
  * **Joystick Camera Movement** - Sets right joystick mode for search camera movement on controllers.
  * **Missing Wall Chunks Fix** - Fixes an issue on Nvidia graphics cards where wall chunks are missing in some locations.
+ * **Mouse & Keyboard Support** - Adds mouse and keyboard support for in-game menus, as well as mouse support for movement.
  * **Multi-Language Support** - Restores the language selection in the Options menu.
  * **NoCD Patch** - Disables the CD check. _Note: not yet supported in all game versions._
  * **Noise Filter Tuning** - Makes the noise filter resemble the PlayStation 2's noise filter.